AlFahimBinFaruk/100_Days_Of_Python/How_Python_Works.md

 ## How Python Works?
 * Python is an object-oriented programming language like Java.
 * Python is called an interpreted language.
+* Python is dynamically typed language because the types of variables are determined during runtime
 * Python uses code modules that are interchangeable instead of a single long list of instructions that was standard for functional programming languages.
 * The standard implementation of python is called **cpython**.
   It is the default and widely used implementation of Python.